ss0832/BiasPotPy/README.md

 ## Required Modules

  - psi4 v15 (Official page:https://psicode.org/   For local download:https://psicode.org/installs/v15/)
- - PySCF v2.4.0 (Not always necessary)

  - numpy
  - matplotlib
  - scipy
+ - pytorch (for calculating derivatives)

+Optional

+ - PySCF v2.4.0 (Not always necessary)
  - tblite (If you use extended tight binding (xTB) method, this module is required.)
- - pytorch (for calculating derivatives)

 ## References

 References are given in the source code.